 Acknowledge the anxiety

 It’s a new world order and we’re all learning how to adapt.
 Your actions as a team leader have a ripple effect on your team and down to their teams.
-Small actions, like those suggested above, will make a difference to keeping your team engaged and working together, and can build an even stronger team for when the crisis is over.
+Small actions, like those suggested above, will make a difference in keeping your team engaged and working together and can build an even stronger team for when the crisis is over.